School Sexual Abuse Lawyers

 - Non-Contact Abuse: This includes behaviors such as voyeurism, exhibitionism, or exposing students to sexually explicit material.

-School sexual abuse can have severe and long-lasting effects on the survivors, including psychological trauma, depression, anxiety, low self-esteem, and difficulties forming healthy relationships in the future.
+School sexual abuse can have severe and long-lasting effects on the victims, including psychological trauma, depression, anxiety, low self-esteem, and difficulties forming healthy relationships in the future.
 It is a serious violation of trust and can occur in various educational settings, including primary schools, secondary schools, colleges, and universities.

 Common Signs of School Sexual Abuse

-Identifying signs of school sexual abuse can be crucial in providing support to survivors and preventing further harm.
+Identifying signs of school sexual abuse can be crucial in providing support to victims and preventing further harm.
 However, it's important to note that these signs can vary depending on the individual and the specific circumstances.

 Some common signs of school sexual abuse include: